-Notionally compute polynomials Q and R such that A = BQ + R with length(R)< lenB, where A is length lenA and B is length lenB, but return only Q. We require that Q have space for lenA - lenB + 1 coefficients.
+Notionally computes polynomials Q and R such that A = BQ + R with len(R) less than lenB, where A is of length lenA and B is of length lenB, but returns only Q. We require that Q have space for lenA - lenB + 1 coefficients.